Bayswater railway station, Perth: Planning

 The scope and constraints for the Bayswater station rebuild were revealed on 8 April 2018.
 The project's budget had increased to $86 million; construction was scheduled to start in 2019, and finish by the end of 2020, before the opening of the Forrestfield–Airport Link.
 The plan revealed that Bayswater station will become an elevated station, which would increase the height of the bridge over King William Street/Coode Street from 3.8 m to at least 4.8 m, and create a public space below the railway.
 The platforms will be 150 m long, or long enough to fit a six-car train, whereas the existing station is only long enough for a four-car train.
 The platforms will also be relocated west to pass over King William Street/Coode Street.
 This allows the station to be on a straight section of track, keeping the gap between the platform and train to a minimum.
 This also allows there to be station entrances on both sides of those roads, improving access to the station.
 The scope also includes a turnback siding between Bayswater and Meltham stations, to be used during partial line shutdowns.

 The elevated station was planned to have two platform faces, with contingency for expansion to four platform faces if needed for the Ellenbrook line.
 The new station was planned to be built immediately south of the rail corridor and existing station, to minimise the impact on services during construction.
 The two extra platforms were planned to be built where the existing station is, after the new station became operational and the old station is demolished.
 It was later confirmed in August 2019 that the two additional platform faces would be included in the project's scope, as the Ellenbrook line was confirmed to branch off from the Midland line at Bayswater.
 This will make Bayswater station the largest railway station in Perth outside the Perth central business district.
-Sinking the station was ruled out, as it would require the rebuild or closure of Meltham station; it would cause major disruption to the Midland line, with services cancelled for a significant amount of time; the design of the Forrestfield–Airport Link tunnel portal in Bayswater precluded sinking Bayswater station; and the regional diesel trains that run along the Midland line, such as the Indian Pacific and The Prospector, would require complex ventilation in a tunnel.
+Sinking the station was ruled out, as it would require the rebuild or closure of Meltham station; it would cause major disruption to the Midland line, with services cancelled for a significant amount of time; the design of the Forrestfield–Airport Link tunnel portal in Bayswater precluded sinking Bayswater station; and the regional diesel trains that run along the Midland line, such as the Indian Pacific and Prospector, would require complex ventilation in a tunnel.